 Skip to content

-What Is the Filarial Dance Sign on an Ultrasound?
+What is the Filarial Dance Sign on Ultrasound?

 At a Glance

-The filarial dance sign is the visible, real-time movement of live adult worms inside your lymph vessels, as seen on an ultrasound.
-This finding confirms an active lymphatic filariasis infection and helps doctors pinpoint the worms to monitor the success of antiparasitic treatments.
+The filarial dance sign on an ultrasound is the rapid, active movement of live adult worms inside swollen lymphatic vessels.
+This distinct finding confirms an active lymphatic filariasis infection and helps doctors immediately guide and monitor anti-parasitic treatment.

 Common questions in this guide